-The task is not easy.
+59 The task is not easy.
 It supposes to amend the Constitution.
 Constitutionally, actually, the state/region governments must have explicit grants of authority to shape discussions of health policy, finance and administration.
 It means that the health system would be decentralized within a framework that clarifies and details the responsibilities and functions of each government level and agency.
-And the design of such policy framework would encompass delineation on which functions up for demand side financing is critical to clarify the role of regions and states.
-This may imply to develop a framework for policy implementation to determine which actions are to be taken across departments and programs at the different levels, e.g. national, state/region and Township.
+And, the design of such policy framework would encompass delineation on which functions and responsibilities should be decentralized to state/region level, and which would remain centralized.

-- Developing Public-Private Partnerships (PPP) and "contractual arrangements": - ▶ Private sector participation in health financing is still limited but could play an increased role in the future.
-The Government is currently developing a PPP policy that seeks to develop a consistent approach to project identification, development, procurement and management and to clarify the roles and responsibilities for Government bodies at each stage in the process60.
-From this point of view, a sound legal and regulatory framework would be important to maximize benefits and minimize fiscal and delivery risks of PPPs. - ➤ DPs are encouraged to support the development of the private sector, in line with the Private Sector Development Framework and Action Plan established by the Government.
+roles and responsibilities for Government bodies at each stage in the process60.
+From this point of view, a sound legal and regulatory framework would be important to maximize benefits and minimize fiscal and delivery risks of PPPs.

+DPs are encouraged to support the development of the private sector, in line with the Private Sector Development Framework and Action Plan established by the Government.
 They should seek to prioritise local procurement and innovative partnerships with the private sector wherever possible in order to maximise the impact and sustainability of development assistance.